publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s403.md

 [Pub.
 L. 86–778, title II, § 209(b)][/us/pl/86/778/s209/b], Sept.
 13, 1960, [74 Stat.
 953][/us/stat/74/953], provided that:

 > “No deduction shall be imposed on or after the date of the enactment of this Act \[Sept.
-13, 1960\] under section 203(f) of the Social Security Act \[subsec. (f) of this section\], as in effect prior to such date, on account of failure to file a report of an event described in section 203(c) of such Act, as in effect prior to such date; and no such deduction imposed prior to such date shall be collected after such date.”
+13, 1960\] under section 203(f) of the Social Security Act \[[42 U.S.C.
+403(f)][/us/usc/t42/s403/f]\], as in effect prior to such date, on account of failure to file a report of an event described in section 203(c) of such Act, as in effect prior to such date; and no such deduction imposed prior to such date shall be collected after such date.”

  __Prohibition on Payment of Benefits to Certain Spouses or Children__